The thermodynamics of computational copying in biochemical systems: Results

 \teoeditnewb{As is evident from Figs.\,\ref{fig:tradeoff}\,(A,B), the cost of both an optimal system and the biochemical network decrease as we move away from $p^\prime = 0.5$ at fixed $s$.
 Fixed accuracy measurement results in less information if the data itself has low entropy, explaining the reduction in the bound.
 For the biochemical network, if the readout is exposed more often to one receptor state, it is more likely to be in the appropriate output state prior to a copy.
 Hence, fewer transitions are needed and less dissipation occurs.
 For an alternative network in which receptors only function as kinases, this automatic compensation only occurs at low $p$ (see Supplementary Discussion 2).

-In Supplementary Fig. 2 we plot the efficiency $\eta$ as a function of $p^\prime \neq 0.5$ and $s= s_{R} = s_{RL}$; $\eta$ is actually highest for $p^\prime \rightarrow 0$ or 1 (when $\eta \rightarrow \frac{1}{2}$ from below for all $s$), and lowest at $p^\prime =\frac{1}{2}$.
-This intrinsic adaption is fundamentally different from the behaviour of typical computational devices such as that in Supplementary Fig. 1.
-For these devices the protocol must be adjusted as $p^\prime$ is varied, via a parameter related to decorrelation, to make the system optima (see Supplementary Discussion 3 for further details).
-Figs.\,\ref{fig:tradeoff}\,(A,B) show, with blue lines, the work per copy of three fixed protocols for the device in Supplementary Fig. 1.
-These protocols are optimal for $p^{\prime *} =0.3$, 0.5 and 0.7, respectively, and the lines are tangent to the forbidden region at these values of $p^\prime$, but above it elsewhere.
-It is not clear whether an alternative protocol exists that reaches the bound for all $p^\prime$ without any adjustment of a parameter, though it seems unlikely. }
+\teoresp{The adaption to low entropy data is so effective that} $\eta$ is actually highest for $p^\prime \rightarrow 0$ or 1 (when $\eta \rightarrow \frac{1}{2}$ from below for all $s$), and lowest at $p^\prime =\frac{1}{2}$ (shown explicitly in Supplementary Fig. 2).
+This intrinsic adaption is fundamentally different from the behaviour of typical copying architectures.\cite{Bennett1982,Bennett2003} For these devices the protocol must be parametrically adjusted for optimality as $p^\prime$ is varied.
+Figs.\,\ref{fig:tradeoff}\,(A,B) show, with blue lines, the work per copy of three fixed protocols that are optimal for $p^{\prime *} =0.3$, 0.5 and 0.7, respectively; each line is tangent to the forbidden region at the specific value of $p^\prime = p^{\prime *}$, but above it elsewhere, as derived in Supplementary Discussion 3.}

-None of the ``optimal" protocols for the device in Supplementary Fig. 1 perform better than the biochemical network for all values of $p^\prime$.
-Given knowledge of $p^\prime$, a system using quasistatic manipulations could reach the limiting efficiency of a copying device that does not extract work from the correlations it generates.
-In our cellular context, however, $p'$ is the quantity that the system is trying to measure (rather than the state of individual receptors given a known $p^\prime$).
+\teoresp{ While the different ``optimal protocols'' corresponding to the blue dashed lines in Fig.\,\ref{fig:tradeoff} are each optimal for a given $ p^{\prime *}$, they do not perform better than the biochemical network for all values of $p^\prime$.
+Moreover, the details of a cycle depend on $p^{\prime *}$, and so implementing an efficient protocol with $p^{\prime *} \approx p^\prime$ would require an estimate of $p^\prime$.
+In our cellular context, however, $p^\prime$ is precisely the} quantity that the system is trying to measure (rather than the state of individual receptors given a known $p^\prime$).
 The best that could be done, therefore, would be to pick a particular protocol, and update it as more information became available.
 Clearly, however, implementing this behaviour in an autonomous device would require substantial additional complexity.